josdem/hugo/content/techtalk/spring/spring_webflux_client.md

 +++
-title =  "Spring Webflux Client" date = "2018-03-28T11:36:40-06:00"
+title =  "Spring Webflux Client" categories = ["techtalk", "code","spring webflux"] tags = ["josdem", "techtalks","programming","technology", "Spring WebFlux", "Reactive Web", "Java","spring webflux"] date = "2018-03-28T11:36:40-06:00"
-tags = ["josdem", "techtalks","programming","technology", "Spring WebFlux", "Reactive Web", "Java"] categories = ["techtalk", "code"]
+description = "This time we will see the client side in a Spring Webflux project."
 +++

 In previous [post](/techtalk/spring/spring_webflux_router) we covered web reactive server, this time we will see the client side.
 Let's start creating a new project with Webflux, Mongo Reactive and Lombok as dependencies: